- Yes, performance; yes, SUV

 It doesn’t venture too far down new styling roads, not from the outside.
 The Cayenne takes more risks in its ample cabin.
 Touchscreens and voice commands have sent pink slips to the hundred-plus buttons and switches that defined old Cayenne cockpits.
 The Streamliner effect makes sense of the Porsche SUV’s vast interior space, while it ratchets its chic quotient.

 In our early test drives, the Cayenne’s on-the-fly electronics stretch its performance envelope way beyond legal levels.
 It’s frighteningly fast, intently grippy, fluent on both smooth pavement and the uncivil roads where its off-road credentials come into focus.
+The Cayenne E-Hybrid's driving experience is little different, albeit with more immediacy to its responses and a slightly less-engaging brake feel.

 Porsche maxes out the Cayenne’s footprint with great interior space, and fills it with mandatory luxury features like automatic emergency braking and real leather upholstery.
 Base models price out from the mid-$60,000s and miss out on little; full-tilt Turbos press near $200,000 and offer panoramic glass roofs, truffle-brown leather with sweet-gum wood, cooled and massaging seats, and bang-on Burmester sound.